eaglesky/HandGestureApp/README.md

 Installation:

-1. Before importing the project into Eclipse, make sure you have already installed and configured related tools, including Android SDK and OpenCV library.
+1. Before importing the project into Eclipse, make sure you have already installed and configured related tools, including Android SDK, Android NDK and OpenCV library.
 In this project Android 4.4.2 and OpenCV 2.4.8 are used.

 2. Download and import aFileChooser into Eclipse.
 Import HandGestureApp project into